Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Empirical Results

 \subsection{Experimental Setup}

-In this subsection, we list our experimental setup. \paragraph{Reward Mechanism.} We employ the mathematical reasoning prompts introduced by \citet{lifshitz2025multi} to elicit the model’s self-reward computation.
-The same prompt structure is applied consistently across all tasks and models.
-For specific tasks and models, we further incorporate a format-based reward \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-To further illustrate the potential of our paradigm, we introduce a \ac{psrm}, the details of which are discussed in \Cref{subsec: ideal experimente perfect}. \paragraph{Prompt Designation.} For robustness consideration, we use two prompts for evaluation, with the first requiring a wrapped answer with \textbackslash$boxed\{\}$ \cite{qwen2, qwen2.5} (prompt 1) and the second asking to format the answer as a json (prompt 2).
+In this subsection, we list our experimental setup, including reward mechanism, prompt designation, backbones, benchmarks, and baselines.
+See \Cref{app_subsec: prompt_design,app_subsec: baselines,app_subsec: backbone,app_subsec: gsm8k_exp_details,app_subsec: MATH-500,app_subsec: AIME2024} for more details. \paragraph{Reward Mechanism} We employ the mathematical reasoning prompts introduced by \citet{lifshitz2025multi} to elicit the model’s self-reward computation.
+The reward prompts remain consistent across all datasets.
+For some models on specific tasks, we further incorporate a format-based reward \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} to enhance their instruction-following capability.
+To further analysis the potential of our paradigm, we introduce a \ac{psrm}, the details of which are discussed in $\S$\ref{subsec: ideal experimente perfect}.
+All generated reward is chosen to be a number between -1 and 0. \paragraph{Prompt Designation} For robustness consideration, we use two prompts for evaluation, with the first requiring a wrapped answer with \textbackslash$boxed\{\}$ \citep{qwen2, qwen2.5} (Prompt 1) and the second asking to format the answer as a json (Prompt 2).